 Use the numeric range slicer in Power BI Desktop

 With the numeric range slicer, you can apply all sorts of filters to any numeric column in your data model.
-You can choose to filter between numbers, less than or equal to a number, or more than or equal to a number.
-While this may sound straightforward, it's a very powerful way to filter your data.
+There are three options for filtering your numeric data: between numbers, less than or equal to a number, or greater than or equal to a number.
+This may sound simple, but it's a powerful way to filter your data.

-You can use the numeric range slicer just like any other slicer.
-Simply create a slicer visual for your report, and then select a numeric value for the Field value.
-In the following image, the UnitPrice field is selected.
+You can use the numeric range slicer like you would use any other slicer.
+Just create a slicer visual for your report, and then select a numeric value for the Field value.
+In the following image, we selected the LineTotal field.

-Select the carat in the upper-right corner of the numeric range slicer and a menu appears.
+Select the down-arrow link in the upper-right corner of the numeric range slicer and a menu appears.

-For the numeric range, you can select from the following three selections:
+For the numeric range, you can select from the following three options: